Part I of III: Considerations for presenting marketing results to CEOs, board members, and other senior executives

 8. Take the opportunity to teach, but not preach

 I’ve heard a lot of marketers complain that their CEOs, or other functional counterparts, don’t “get” marketing.
 If this is the case in your organization, I can almost guarantee that your functional teammates don’t think that you “get” their function either.

 The highest-performing companies have great depth and understanding across the executive team.
 And with that in mind, it is important to understand your role in teaching the rest of your team about marketing.

-If you follow the principles above, the rest of your team will develop a much keener understanding for the importance and impact of marketing.
+If you follow the principles above, the rest of your team will develop a much keener understanding of the importance and impact of marketing.
 By connecting your plans and strategies to the overall business goals, the team will understand the role of marketing in helping the business achieve its objectives.
 And by communicating your results in business terms, they will be able to clearly see the value of the function, in a language that they understand.

 And by consistently telling the whole story, they will develop a deeper understanding of the function and they will trust that you and your team are acting as responsible stewards of the company’s resources.

 Next up: The key questions your executive marketing reports should answer

 I hope this article helped you understand how to more effectively communicate results from a marketing report to a CEO and executive audience.
 In my next article, I will get deeper into the content and discuss the key questions that your marketing reports should answer.